MicrosoftDocs/power-platform/power-platform/admin/use-service-admin-role-manage-tenant.md

 |Add security roles|Yes|No|No|No|
 |Add licenses|Yes|No|No|No|

-<sup>1</sup>Equivalent permission level to a System Administrator.
+<sup>1</sup>Equivalent permission level to a System Administrator after [self-elevation](manage-high-privileged-admin-roles.md#self-elevate-to-the-system-administrator-role).
 Has full permission to customize or administer the environment, including creating, modifying, and assigning security roles.
 Can view all data in the environment - if the user has a suitable license.

 <sup>2</sup>If no security group is assigned to the environment, or if a security group is assigned and the user with this role is added to it.